An Academic Year in Italy Travel Blog

 December 2016 - Siracusa

 December started off well as I was phoned by one of the schools I had applied to in Rome and was told they wanted to interview me.
-(Three other schools were also interested in my application, but said they only hired people who already were living in Rome.
+(Three other schools were also interested in my application, but said they only hired people who were already living in Rome.
 I was invited to re-apply with them once I had found a place to live in Rome - but I never did get in touch with them again as it turned out.)
 We arranged a time via Skype and during the Skype session they told me they were looking for a native English-speaker to teach adults business English at a pharmaceutical company Mondays to Thursdays.
 My interest was definitely piqued.
 The timetable they sent me later had me teaching mornings and evenings with big gaps in between, but I figured this would give me the opportunity and time to discover more of Rome.
 I liked the fact, too, that I would be autonomous in my teaching - contrary to the school in Siracusa where the director of studies and school owner would drop into our classes unannounced, making us all rather uncomfortable.
 The new job did mean I had to find a place to live in Rome, on my own, as there was no assistance for housing provided by this school.
 It would ideally be somewhere that was not too far from where I would be teaching, but the job sounded ideal, and the pay was higher, so I accepted.
 Moreover, the acting director/owner of this new school was very helpful about suggesting areas to live in Rome, providing me with train and underground metro routes.
 I agreed to go to Rome a day earlier on my way back to Vancouver for Christmas so that I could meet my new colleagues and get copies of the books I would be teaching from.
 Yes, finally things were looking up.
 It seemed that Rome was where I was meant to be.
 However, I sense strongly that my time in Siracusa did have a purpose as it enabled me to discover my teaching abilities and preferences.

 Meanwhile, the days in December became shorter and shorter and I was returning home from school in the dark evenings, when there was frequently rain.
 Siracusa's infrastructure is badly maintained, drainage is bad, so the streets become lakes in the rain.
 In the knowledge that Siracusa was located near Africa, and confident that the weather should surely be warm and dry year-round, I had not brought any boots or any really warm clothes.
 Being a Vancouverite though, I had a rainjacket and umbrella, which had to suffice.
 Consequently, it was inevitable that I caught a nasty cold - not surprising really when one is hanging around children and many of the children had colds.
 One time I remember having to go outside with my terrible cold, not only to get medicine but also to recharge my wifi, in order to be able to complete my other virtual work.
 This too was a bone of contention with the city and the apartment.
 There was no wifi access in the apartment.
 Instead, I had to buy a gadget that plugged into an electrical socket, but it had a limit of gigabytes and they would only sell me 20 euros worth at a time, which (they said) should last me for three months, but I ended up having to buy this amount each month.
 One time I suggested buying a higher amount (50 euros worth) but they told me I would not need it - I mean, really, how would they know how much I needed?